 Study and training visas

 You can get a VLS-TS visa for short-term study or training courses lasting 3–6 months.
 For study lasting longer than this, you’ll usually get a standard long-stay visa.
-To get this visa, you will need to have been accepted onto a higher education program at an accredited French education institution.
+To get this visa, you will need to have been accepted into a higher education program at an accredited French education institution.

 Special purpose visas